-Becoming a Peer Mentor
+Becoming a Peer Transition Coach

-- Must be a sophomore academically.
+- Must be a Junior or Senior academically.

 - Well organized with good time management skills

 - Wants to help fellow student-athletes better themselves

 - Able to speak in front of a group of student-athletes and facilitate discussions.

 Interested parties can download the Peer Transitional Coach application for Spring (.doc).
 Please fill out the application in its entirety, attach a copy of your resume to the back of the application, and submit it in person to the Mentoring Coordinator, LaShandra Batiste.
 Applications are accepted at the beginning of each semester.